ReactFinland/site/pages/blog/2018-02-26_Case-Study---React-Finland-Website-108a1128a683.md

 As it happens, this was an excellent decision as illustrated by the sales graph below:

-![The conference sold well in the beginning, after re-design (middle), and the end](img/1__njCZxE2vffyybJvMUUdRlw.png) The conference sold well in the beginning, after re-design (middle), and the end
+![The conference sold well in the beginning, after re-design (middle), and the end](img/1__njCZxE2vffyybJvMUUdRlw.png)

 You can see three distinct peaks.
 Incidentally, one is exactly after we re-designed the site.
 The work made the site, and as a result the conference, more credible.